Yannick-CoursiersMtp/MiniCoop/README.md

 ## Development container

 The project includes a devcontainer configuration.
 When used inside GitHub Codespaces or a compatible environment it installs dependencies and automatically launches `resto.py`.

+The devcontainer provides a ready-to-use development environment.
+It sets up Python 3 with all required packages and starts the restaurant interface as soon as the container is attached, letting you test the application without manual setup.